 - 1/4 cup sweetened condensed milk

-- Pour boiling water into the press, and it should now start to drip slowly.(Place the lid on the top of the press)
+- Now, pour boiling water into the press, and it should start to drip slowly.

 - Any brand of coffee will work just fine, but if you want to be as traditional as possible, I would recommend a Vietnamese dark roast coffee.

 - Sweetened condensed milk is sweet, thick, sticky, and delicious.
 Also an essential ingredient for our Vietnamese iced coffee recipe.
 You should be able to find it at your local supermarket or online at shops like Amazon.

 The information above is an estimate generated by an online nutrition calculator.